 Flight Delayed Or Cancelled?
 You Might Be Able To Get Your Money Back

-Thanks to the recent weather, airports have seen major travel disruptions with many flights being cancelled.
-Here's how you can find out if you're entitled to money back.
+With over a thousand British Airways cabin crew set to go on strike this weekend, many flights have been cancelled.
+Here's how you can find out if you're entitled to your money back.

-If you were hoping to head away for some winter sun this January, then you may have been one of the thousands of people who's journey suffered from delayed or even cancelled flights, thanks to the extreme weather.
+If you were hoping to head abroad to catch some sun, then you may have been one of the thousands of people who's journey may be affected by the strike by 1,400 British Airways staff.

 How much money am I owed if my flight is delayed or cancelled?